-Google Announces Dutch Data Center Expansion
+Google Announces Dutch Data Center Expansion in Eemshaven

-The California-based company will invest €500 million to expand its Eemshaven data center
+Google will invest €500 million to expand its Eemshaven data center

 Google announced a €500 million expansion to its data center in Eemshaven, the Netherlands.
 This investment will help Google meet growing European consumer demand.

-First established in 2016, the data center currently employs around 250 people.
+First established in 2016, the Google data center currently employs around 250 people.
 Google’s decision to continue investment in Holland is a reflection of the country’s unparalleled technology infrastructure and highly-educated workforce.
 Google was also attracted to Holland’s commitment to renewable energy.
 In fact, the Eemshaven data center was Google’s first data center to run on 100 percent renewable energy from its first day of operation.

 “Google has chosen the Eemshaven location for several reasons, including the excellent infrastructure, high-speed fiber connections and availability RES,” said Pim van der Feltz, Director of Google Netherlands.
 “But equally important is the support of the local community and we are grateful to the local and regional government and local suppliers and people from the area for this.”